Squad Selection U6’s

 As much as coaches become aware, the club also recognises that children are aware of each other’s ability.
 This is true from an early age.

-Therefore the coaches should not be expected to offer equal playing time at all age groups (see summary at foot of the document) but should adopt a selection which allows fair playing time, taking into account players ability, confidence and fitness (not all children have the same energy / fitness levels / stamina or it may be more beneficial to some players to have spells on and off during matches, to recover or to be given advice from the coach).
+Therefore the coaches should not be expected to offer equal playing time at all age groups (see summary within the Ethos document) but should adopt a selection which allows appropriate playing time, taking into account players ability, confidence and fitness (not all children have the same energy / fitness levels / stamina.
+In some cases a rotational approach can be used to enhance appropriate opportunity throughout the season.

 The club recognises that captaincy of a team enhances and improves a child’s development of core behavioural skills such as leadership, communication and respect.
 The club also realises that a child sees captaincy as an important form of recognition.